burakborhan/EmailSendingApp/README.md

 private const string BaseUrl = "YOUR_HOST_HERE/api/....";
 Replace "YOUR_HOST_HERE" with your actual host address.
+Do the same thing for the connection string which is in appsettings.json file.

 Finally, right-click on the solution, choose Configure Startup Projects, and select the option to run both applications simultaneously.